googlecreativelab/tf4micro-motion-kit/FAQ.md

 **What if I’m having issues connecting via bluetooth?**<br/>
 If you are having issues connecting try the following:
-1. Make sure your browser (Chrome or Edge) supports Bluetooth and it is enabled. .
+1. Make sure your browser (Chrome or Edge) supports Bluetooth and it is enabled.
 2. Make sure your device (laptop, phone, etc) supports Bluetooth and that it is working and enabled.
-3. Refresh the web page,unplug the Arduino power cable and then plug it back in to reset, then try connecting again.
+3. Refresh the web page, unplug the Arduino power cable and then plug it back in to reset, then try connecting again.

 *NOTE: If you’re using a managed device, like a computer from school or work, your device policy may prevent BLE pairing.*